How to comment on planning applications

 - Advocate, promote or assist any unlawful act such as (by way of example only), copyright infringement or computer misuse

 You should include your name and address with your comments but no other personal details such as private telephone numbers, email addresses or signatures.
-If these are submitted they'll be removed prior to publication, but if you don't submit your name and address we won't be able to add your comments.
-Please also identify which application your proposals relate to.
+If these are submitted, they will be redacted prior to publication, but if you don't provide your name and address, we won't be able to add your comments.
+Please always quote the planning application reference your comment relates.
 You can read our privacy notice to understand how we process your personal information.

 All comments received are considered but only those which raise material planning considerations are taken into account when deciding the application.
 You should consider whether the proposal would affect local buildings and facilities as well as the existing use of the land which should be protected.